oidc-sweden/specifications/swedish-oidc-fed-profile.md

 <a name="resolvers"></a>
 ### 2.2.
 Resolvers

-Resolvers are considered essential in this profile to provide easy access to validated federation service data.
+Resolvers are considered essential in this profile to provide easy access to validated federation service information.
 A Resolver in this profile is a Federation Entity that is providing a Resolve Entity Statement endpoint.

-Each TA MUST ensure the availability of at least one Resolver that resolves federation service data to the TA federation key.
+Each TA MUST ensure the availability of at least one Resolver that resolves federation service information to the TA federation key.

 This Resolver MUST provide a discovery endpoint as defined in [section 5](#discovery-endpoint).